 - Online application.

-- Non-refundable application fee.
+- Application fee.

 - Affirm to be a Christian and agree with CIU's Doctrinal Standard.

 - Official college transcript of all work completed or in progress.

-- o Minimum grade point average (GPA):
+- Minimum grade point average (GPA):

 - 2.0 on a 4.0 scale

-- South Carolina residents are required to submit final official high school transcripts or successful completion of General Educational Development (GED) Testing Program in lieu of a high school transcript. - Final official transcripts are required prior to registering for courses.
+- South Carolina residents are required to submit final official high school transcripts or successful completion of General Educational Development (GED) Testing Program in lieu of a high school transcript.

+- Final official transcripts.

+- Complete additional specific program requirements where applicable on specific program sections.

-Applicants who are not United States citizens applying for admission as a full or part-time degree-seeking or non-degree seeking must provide the following to the Admissions Office:
+Applicants who are not United States citizens applying for admission as a full or part-time degree-seeking must provide the following to the Admissions Office:

-- Online application. - Non-refundable application fee. - Affirm to be a Christian and agree with CIU's Doctrinal Standard. - Official Transcript(s): - Freshman: Official high school transcript is required for students who have attempted 12 or fewer college credits post-high school and official college transcripts of all coursework completed. - Transfer: Official college transcripts for all coursework completed. - For schools attended outside the United States, an Official International Credential Advancement Package (ICAP) evaluation performed by World Education Services (WES) or an evaluation by InCred must be obtained for required transcripts.
+- Online application. - Application fee. - Affirm to be a Christian and agree with CIU's Doctrinal Standard. - Official Transcript(s): - Freshman: Official high school transcript is required for students who have attempted 12 or fewer college credits post-high school and official college transcripts of all coursework completed. - Transfer: Official college transcripts for all coursework completed. - For schools attended outside the United States, an Official International Credential Advancement Package (ICAP) evaluation performed by World Education Services (WES) or an evaluation by InCred must be obtained for required transcripts.
 Academic records not written in English must be accompanied by a certified translation. - Student athletes must have an evaluation performed by InCred and submitted to the National Association of Intercollegiate Athletics (NAIA) for eligibility. - Special consideration is given for applicants having studied in China: - Not seeking transfer credit: Applicant may submit official transcripts in Chinese, official graduation certificate and degree certificate in Chinese to CHESICC (China Higher Education Student Information & Career Center).
+CHESICC will provide CIU with the official academic transcript and English verification report to determine highest post-secondary degree earned. - Seeking transfer credit: Applicants submit their Chinese documents to CHESICC (China Higher Education Student Information & Career Center) and have

+CHESICC provide WES with the official academic transcript and English verification report and obtain a course-by-course evaluation.

+- o Final official transcripts.

+- Official test score from the Test of English as a Foreign Language (TOEFL) or Duolingo English Test if English is not the applicant's first language.

+- TOEFL score minimum:

+Internet-based exam: 70Computer-based exam: 195

+Paper-based exam: 525

-CHESICC will provide CIU with the official academic transcript and English verification report to determine highest post-secondary degree earned. - Seeking transfer credit: Applicants submit their Chinese documents to CHESICC (China Higher Education Student Information & Career Center) and have CHESICC provide WES with the official academic transcript and English verification report and obtain a course-by-course evaluation. - Final official transcripts are required prior to registering for courses. - Official test score from the Test of English as a Foreign Language (TOEFL) if English is not the applicant's first language. - TOEFL score minimum: - Internet-based exam: 70Computer-based exam: 195 - Paper-based exam: 525 - International Citizens Financial Certification form, as well as a bank statement certifying the funds listed, must be provided in order to validate proof of funds. - Following admission to the University, international students are required to submit an enrollment deposit and all necessary documentation for issuance of the student visa.
+- o Duolingo English Test score minimum: 105 - International Citizens Financial Certification form or a bank statement certifying the funds listed, must be provided in order to validate proof of funds. - Following admission to the University, international students are required to submit an enrollment deposit and all necessary documentation for issuance of the student visa. - Complete additional specific program requirements where applicable on specific program sections.